fasinghal/GettingStartedWithMongoDB/README.md

 # Getting Started With MongoDB

 This repository contains notes related to MongoDB.

+**Objectives** <br>
-Learning to use MongoDB native driver.
+- Learning to use MongoDB native driver.
+- Learning to CREATE, READ, UPDATE and DELETE documents from the collection in MongoDB
 <hr>

 ### Installation Steps in Windows